Chula Vista Water Quality at a Glance

 Taste variations can occur due to several factors:

-2. Treatment processes: Disinfection with chlorine or chloramine can cause noticeable taste or odor, especially after system maintenance or during seasonal changes
+2. Treatment processes: Disinfection with chlorine or chloramine can cause noticeable taste or odour, especially after system maintenance or during seasonal changes when source water composition shifts

-3. Distribution system flushing: Routine maintenance may temporarily affect taste and color as sediments are cleared from pipes
+3. Distribution system flushing: Routine maintenance may temporarily affect taste and colour as sediments are cleared from pipes

 Which water provider serves my address?